Table Of Contents

 Reduces Development and Testing Costs

-If each build is tested, issues become easier to identify and may be fixed to lower costs.
+If each build is tested, issues become easier to identify and may be fixed at lower costs.
 Doing quality assurance as we move along the process also means avoiding high costs and extra work of going back and redoing everything.

 -